kcp-dev/kcp/docs/content/concepts/terminology.md

 A logical cluster is a way to subdivide a kcp server and its `etcd` datastore into multiple clusters without requiring multiple API server and etcd instances.
-A logical cluster is able to amortize the cost of a new cluster to be near-zero memory and storage, so that we can create a huge number of empty clusters cheaply.
+A logical cluster is able to amortize the cost of a new cluster to be near-zero memory and storage (similar cost as a namespace), so that we can create a huge number of empty clusters cheaply.

 Each logical cluster has it's own set of APIs installed, it's own objects, and different access semantics and policies, i.e. RBAC rules.
 In other words, each logical cluster is isolated from other logical clusters.

-This is accomplished by adding an additional attribute to an object's identifier in etcd and kcp server to associate object with its logical cluster.
+This is accomplished by adding an additional attribute to an object's identifier in etcd and kcp server to associate an object with its logical cluster.
 On the storage level, the regular Kubernetes API server identifies objects using (group, version, resource, optional namespace, name).
 The kcp server enriches this identifier with logical cluster name, so we have (group, version, resource, **logical cluster name**, optional namespace, name).

 A logical cluster provides Kubernetes-cluster-like HTTPS/CRUD endpoints, i.e. endpoints that typical Kubernetes client tooling (e.g. client-go, controller-runtime, and others) can interact with as they would with regular Kubernetes clusters.
-Using the appropriate kubeconfig file, a user can run `kubectl get all -A` to return all objects in all namespaces in that concrete logical cluster.
+Using the appropriate kubeconfig file, a user can run `kubectl get foo -A` to return all objects of type `foo` across all namespaces in that concrete logical cluster.

-To a user, a logical cluster appears to be a Kubernetes cluster without all the container orchestration specific resources (e.g. Pods, ReplicaSets, Deployments...).
+To a user, a logical cluster appears to be a Kubernetes cluster without any of the container orchestration specific resources (e.g. Pods, ReplicaSets, Deployments...).
 It has its own discovery, its own OpenAPI spec, and follows the Kubernetes-like constraints about uniqueness of Group-Version-Resource and its behavior.
 For example, it's not possible to have two identical GVRs with different schemas in one logical cluster, but it's possible to have two